The Car Connection Mitsubishi Eclipse Cross Overview

 The Eclipse Cross is the first new crossover from Mitsubishi in several years, and sandwiches between the Outlander and Outlander Sport in terms of size and price.
 Its exterior looks nearly nothing like the other two, even though they all share a similar platform.

 The Eclipse Cross sports a dramatic roofline that defines its shape and packaging.
 The small crossover offers an aggressive wedge shape, punctuated by rising windows in the back and a dropping roof in the rear.
 All trim levels of the Eclipse Cross wear daytime LED running lights, which pronounce the crossover's arrival better than the chrome accents and upright grille.
+The tailgate of the Eclipse Cross has a horizontal split, which slices through the middle of the rearward view.

 Under the hood, a new 1.5-liter turbo-4 makes its first appearance in a Mitsubishi crossover in the States.
 It makes 152 horsepower and 184 pound-feet of torque.
 In all cases, it's mated to a continuously variable transmission (CVT) and in most cases it's mated to all-wheel drive.
 The Mitsubishi all-wheel-drive system is new for Eclipse Cross too: it's a full-time system that electronically transfers power from the front to the rear wheels for better traction.